mercurjs/mercur/README.md

 ## Goals

 We aim to make Mercur adaptable for various marketplace types, such as rental or service marketplaces.

-We're also building an ecosystem of plugins tailored to multi-vendor setups, including solutions for payment distributions like Stripe.
+We also want to build an ecosystem of plugins tailored to multi-vendor setups, including solutions for payment distributions like Stripe.
+We want to publish all plugins adapted to the multi-vendor market under the name `medusa-mercur-...` e.g. `medusa-mercur-stripe`.
+With this annotation, developers will always know that this is a plugin for the MVM.

-Feel free to share your ideas on our Discord, how you imagine the development of this project.
+Feel free to share your ideas on Medusa Discord, how you imagine the development of this project.

 ## Project Components: